MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 ## Validate installations

 Use the following procedures to validate your Defender for Identity sensor installation.

 > [!NOTE]
 > If you're installing on an AD FS or AD CS server, you'll use a different set of validations.
-For more information, see [Deploying Microsoft Defender for Identity on AD FS and AD CS servers](active-directory-federation-services.md).
+For more information, see [Validate successful deployment on an AD FS/ AD CS server](active-directory-federation-services.md#validate-successful-deployment-on-an-ad-fs-ad-cs-server).
 >

-### Verify latest available sensor version

-The Defender for Identity version is updated frequently.
-Check for the latest version in the Microsoft 365 Defender **Settings** > **Identities** > **About** page.

 ### Validate successful deployment